roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 Although Django did not include a URL or view, it **does** include a `UserCreationForm ` that we can use in a template to generate all of the inputs for a `User` model.

-We're also going to be using the `login` function to log in a user when they sign up.
+In addition, we're also going to use the `login` function to automatically log in a user when they sign up - users hate signing up and then having to turn around and log in!

 Let's import them near the top of **views.py**: